-We’d like to introduce you to one way that many people are overcoming dizziness.
-It is a subspecialty of chiropractic care called upper cervical.
+While these home remedies for dizziness may help we’d like to introduce to a way people are getting to the underlying cause of dizziness.
+It is a subspecialty of chiropractic care called upper cervical care.
 How do gentle and precise adjustments to the upper neck help patients with dizziness?

 You may have noticed a few common factors in our natural home remedies list.
 Many of them dealt with coping with stress and regulating blood pressure as well as blood flow to the brain.
 You may be surprised to learn that an upper cervical subluxation can affect all of these things.
 In what ways?